Quantization of Binary-Input Discrete Memoryless Channels: Relationship with Prior Work

 The problem of finding good channel quantizers is of importance since most communications receivers convert physical-world analog values to discrete values.
 It is these discrete values that are used by subsequent filtering, detection and decoding algorithms.
 Since the complexity of circuits which implement such algorithms increases with the number of quantization levels, it is desirable to use as few levels as possible, for some specified error performance.

 Channel capacity is the maximization of mutual information, so a reasonable metric for designing channel quantizers is to similarly maximize mutual information between the channel input and the quantizer output.
 For a memoryless channel with a fixed input distribution, the quantizer which maximizes mutual information will give the highest achievable communications rate.
-Previous work on quantization with a mutual information objective function has concentrated on continuous-to-discrete quantization with ``locally optimal" algorithms, as will be explained in the following section.

-This paper gives two results for channels with discrete, rather than continuous, alphabets.
-The first result is a quadratic-complexity algorithm that finds the quantizer for a binary-input discrete memoryless channel (DMC) which globally maximizes the mutual information between the channel input and the quantizer output.
-The second result is the application of this algorithm to find message-passing decoding mappings for low-density parity-check (LDPC) codes which maximize mutual information.
-Both results apply for arbitrary binary-input DMCs.

-The first result can be concisely stated as follows: consider a DMC with inputs $\x$ and outputs $\y$, as shown in Fig.~\ref{fig:fig1}.
-A quantizer $Q$ maps $I$ channel outputs to $K$ quantizer outputs $\z$, with $K < I$ for cases of interest.
-The set of all possible quantizers is denoted by $\mathcal Q$.
-Under these conditions, the following Theorem for arbitrary DMCs holds: